Castux/microfun/README.md

 Expressions are evaluated as late as possible:

+- In an application, the left-hand side is evaluated until it can be checked to be a function
 - When matching against a number, the expression is fully evaluated and the result compared to the pattern
 - When matching against a tuple pattern, the expression is reduced until either
     - It reduces to a number, in which case the matching fails